 Associate Non-Executive Director

 Phil Storr joined the Trust Board in January 2017 and has extensive experience in emergency preparedness and operational response.

 - A strategic operational manager who has led major programmes in areas such as emergency preparedness, operational response and risk reduction in the UK, Europe and the Middle East.

 - 15 years’ board-level involvement at a national and international level and within the NHS including NHS England and the Department of Health.

 - 25 years’ experience in strategic crisis management and public safety.

 - Significant experience in planning and strategy modelling, including a three-year project on resilience and an operational position to steer the strategic direction of the NHS 111 service and its systems following its launch in March 2013.

-Richard Keighley joined the Trust Board in February 2018 and is an experienced finance director.
+Anne Cooper joined the Trust Board in December 2018 and is an accomplished senior nurse leader.

 Tim Gilpin joined the Trust Board in January 2017 and is an experienced HR professional.